sfluhrer/ikev2-mldsa-support/draft-sfluhrer-ipsecme-ikev2-mldsa.md

 The resulting signature is the Signature Value.
 Note that ML-DSA will hash the message to be signed again; this is expected.

-TODO: I've defined the method two different ways - if we keep both, we need to make sure that they are equivalent.
+TODO: We've defined the method two different ways - if we keep both, we need to make sure that they are equivalent.

 ## Auth Payload Validation